stevenysw/stevenysw.github.io/index.md

 I graduated with Highest Distinction honors from [University of California, Berkeley](http://www.berkeley.edu), where I pursued a dual degree in [Applied Mathematics](https://math.berkeley.edu/) and [Statistics](http://statistics.berkeley.edu/).
 Throughout my undergraduate years, I had the privilege of collaborating with [Dr. Carl Boettiger](https://www.carlboettiger.info/) as a research intern at [rOpenSci](https://ropensci.org/) and with [Dr. Philip B. Stark](https://www.stat.berkeley.edu/~stark/) as a research assistant.

-I worked with the Data Science & Statistical Research Team at [Nokia Bell Labs](https://www.bell-labs.com/) as a Machine Learning and AI intern from June to December 2022.
-In Summer 2023, I worked with Payments Data Science and Engineering Team at [Netflix](https://www.netflix.com/) as a Machine Learning Scientist Intern.
+I have completed Data Science internships with the Data Science & Statistical Research Team at [Nokia Bell Labs](https://www.bell-labs.com/) (June–December 2022), the Payments Data Science and Engineering Team at [Netflix](https://www.netflix.com/) (June–September 2023), and the AIM-DS Team at [Google](https://ads.google.com/) (June–September 2024).

-I am currently a Data Scientist Research Intern at [Google Ads](https://ads.google.com/).

 ## Research
 My current research focus is on non-parametric statistics and causal inference.
-I am also interested in interpretable machine learning, optimization, deep learning and their application in computational biology, social science, and economics.
+I am also interested in their application in computational biology, social science, and economics.

 ### Papers
 **S. Ye** and O.H.M.
 Padilla. *Non-parametric Quantile Regression via the K-NN Fused Lasso.* **Journal of Machine Learning Research, Vol. 22, No. 111, 1-38, 2021.** [PDF](https://www.jmlr.org/papers/volume22/20-1462/20-1462.pdf).
 [Code](https://github.com/stevenysw/qt_knnfl).